-Personal safety and security are also paramount in the deciding the locations of suitable charge point locations.
+Personal safety and security are also paramount in deciding suitable charge point locations.
 Consideration should be given to whether the street/car park lighting is adequate, also the installation of CCTV provision at some charge point sites would help in addressing such concerns.
 It is also possible that extra bespoke measures may need to be introduced to ensure some locations are safe for the public to use and walk home from.